Andrea Clearfield

 Andrea Clearfield (born 1960) is an American composer of contemporary classical music.
-Regularly commissioned and performed by ensembles in the United States and internationally, her works include music for opera, orchestra, chorus, soloists, chamber ensembles, dance, film, and multimedia collaborations.
-She is represented by Black Tea Music.
+Her works include music for opera, orchestra, chorus, soloists, chamber ensembles, dance, film, and multimedia collaborations.

 Biography

 Early life

 Clearfield was born on August 29, 1960, in Philadelphia, Pennsylvania, and grew up in Bala-Cynwyd, a suburb of Philadelphia.
-She was raised in an artistic family and studied music from a young age, playing piano, flute and timpani and developing an interest in a broad range of genres.
-She began exploring composition early on, arranging pop songs for voice, strings and percussion.
+She was raised in an artistic family and studied piano from age 5.
+She began exploring composition as a young teen, arranging pop songs for voice, strings and percussion.

 Training

-Clearfield attended Muhlenberg College where she met her mentor, composer Margaret Garwood.
-She later went on to earn a M.M. in Piano from the Philadelphia College of Performing Arts (later renamed University of the Arts), and subsequently earned a D.M.A. in composition from Temple University, where her principal teacher was Maurice Wright.
-She holds the distinction of being the first composer in the history of Temple University to receive the prestigious University-wide Presidential Fellowship.
+Clearfield graduated from Muhlenberg College where she met her mentor, composer Margaret Garwood.
+She later earned am M.M. in Piano from the Philadelphia College of Performing Arts (later renamed University of the Arts) and a D.M.A. in composition from Temple University.

 Career

-In addition to composing, Clearfield is active as a public speaker, curator, and visiting composer.
-She served on the composition and interdisciplinary arts faculty at the University of the Arts from 1986 to 2011.
-A strong advocate for building community around the arts, she is founder, curator, and host of the renowned Salon, featuring contemporary, classical, jazz, electronic, dance, and world music since 1986.
-She has served on the Grammy Board, Philadelphia Chapter and currently serves on the Board of Wildflower Composers, highlighting voices of young female, nonbinary, genderqueer, and transgender composers.
+Clearfield's catalog includes works for orchestra, opera, chorus, chamber ensemble, dance, and multimedia collaborations.
+She has composed for many notable ensembles, including The Philadelphia Orchestra.
+Clearfield was on the composition and interdisciplinary arts faculty at the University of the Arts from 1986 to 2011.
+She founded The Salon, a performance series in her home featuring contemporary, classical, jazz, electronic, dance, and world music since 1986.

-Clearfield has held composer-in-residence positions at multiple universities and conservatories, including the Yale-National University of Singapore, the Curtis Institute of Music, Emory University, Michigan State University, the University of Arkansas, The College of New Jersey, Hope College, Penn State University, Dartmouth College, University of Chicago, Indiana University, The College of William and Mary, the University of Texas at Austin, Luther College, The Hartt School of Music, and the Rimsky-Korsakov Conservatory St. Petersburg, Russia among others.